sensorimotorgroupdpz/MaCaQuE/README.md

 ### MCT CAD model
 The skeleton of the MCT is a custom-designed and 3D-printed construct on which the two MCT PCBs can be screwed on.
 The proximity sensors can be placed in the middle of the construct and fastened with plastic nuts.
-For the outer shell we cut a standard 75mm-diameter PVC pipe to the desired length.
+For the outer shell, we cut a standard 75mm-diameter PVC pipe to the desired length.
 The front plate is a round clear polycarbonate plate screwed on top of the PVC pipe.
-The back plate is connected to the etherCON connector on the MCT pipe and can be screwed on the PVC pipe.
-The back plate can be a simple flat PVC plate with custom fitted hole for the etherCON connecter.
-Here, we show a two part design where the second part can be added to the back plate and provides an inner M?? thread.
-We used this thread to connect a metal cable protection (...).
+The back plate is connected to the etherCON connector on the MCT board and can be screwed on the PVC pipe.
+The back plate can be a simple flat PVC plate with custom fitted hole for the etherCON connector.
+Here, we show a two part design for which the second part can be added to the back plate and provides an inner thread above the connector.
+We used this thread to connect metal cable protection.

-An STEP file contains all parts of the MCT.
+A STEP file contains all parts of the MCT.
 There is an additional STL file of the component holder that can be directly used for 3D printing.

 ## Software